edison-fw/meta-intel-edison/README.md

 * **sumo32** and **sumo64-acpi** based on Yocto Sumo with kernel 4.18
 * **thud** (64 bit) based on Yocto Thud with kernel 5.2.
 * **warrior** (64 bit) based on Yocto Warrior with kernel 5.4.
 This image now allows building Debian Buster as well.
+* **zeus** (64 bit) based on Yocto Warrior with kernel 5.6.
+This branch is Work in Progress and preparing for btrfs based images when released.

 # What to choose

-Yocto Morty and later will build on Ubuntu Artful (17.10) up to at least Disco (19.04).
+Yocto Morty and later will build on Ubuntu Artful (17.10) up to at least Focal (20.04).

 Generally **sumo32** will give best results if you rely on MRAA and UPM.
 If you want highly configurable hardware and don't need MRAA, the **thud** enabled version is best.

-**warrior** has a 64 bit kernel because we can, but may be actually slower than the 32bit kernel. **master** will normally have the same as warrior, but 32 bits.
+**zeus** has a 64 bit kernel because we can, but may be actually slower than the 32bit kernel. **master** will normally have the same as warrior, but 32 bits.